cryptopunksnotdead/punks.sandbox/shibainu/README.md

-Day 2  - Let's watch the
+## Day 2
-[How To Draw Kawaii Dog - Handmade Pixel Art video (7:32)](https://www.youtube.com/c/HelloPixelArt/videos) from the Hello Pixel Art series by Garbi Kw:

 ![](i/youtube-hellopxielart.png)

+Let's watch the
+[How To Draw Kawaii Dog - Handmade Pixel Art video (7:32)](https://www.youtube.com/c/HelloPixelArt/videos) from the Hello Pixel Art series by Garbi Kw.
 Yes, you can.
 Let's again follow along and let's draw a handmade kawaii dog on a computer 24x24 canvas by hand (that is, by mouse clicking to draw pixels).

-If you use the [Punk Pixel Drawing Tool](https://cryptopunksnotdead.github.io/), click on the "Print" button to get the pixel matrix in the "ascii" text format.
+If you use the [Punk Pixel Drawing Tool](https://cryptopunksnotdead.github.io/), click on the "↓ Print" button to get the pixel matrix in the "ascii" text format.
 Let's cut-n-paste into the pixel art drawing script: